gabriel337/printf/README.md

 File Descriptions

-* man_3_printf - manual for _printf.c
+* man_3_printf.1 - has the manual of the _printf function.
 * main.h - header file that contains function prototypes and structure
 * _printf.c - recieves string to print
-* print_mandatory_specifiers.c - prints according to format specifier (int, decimals, characters, or strings
+* get_print - prints according to format specifier (int, decimals, characters, or strings)
 * accTypes.c - has the access functions
-* print_function.c - has the function that print the all the elements of the input.
+* print_functions.c - has the function that print the all the elements of the input.
-* man_3_printf.1 - has the manual of the printf function.
-)

 Authors